Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

     > We tested the hypothesis that...
     > Our aims were...
   + Do not answer the research question (no result or implications)!
-  + Summarize at high level.
+  + Summarize at a high level.
 Leave detailed descriptions, speculations, and criticisms of particular studies for the discussion.

-### 5.6 Introduction practice

 ### 5.7 Discussion